-As a doctor, one of my big concerns is the increased use of pain medication, in particular those opioid derivatives that are causing an epidemic problem of overuse in the United States of America, as mentioned in several publications and now more widely covered in the news.
+As a doctor, one of my big concerns is the increased use of pain medication, in particular, those opioid derivatives that are causing an epidemic problem of overuse in the United States of America, as mentioned in several publications and now more widely covered in the news.

 Acupuncture is a well-known technique used to treat pain in the US for some decades now and in China for thousands of years.
 Pain management is the most studied indication linked to acupuncture in the Western world.
-If you are in pain, I would like to recommend that you opt for a more natural, non-pharmacological approach to avoid risks of pain medicine side effects such as those mentioned in the Harvard Health Publications report on pain relief with natural methods.
+If you are in pain, I would like to recommend that you opt for a more natural, non-pharmacological approach to avoid risks of pain medication side effects such as constipation and those mentioned in the Harvard Health Publications report on pain relief with natural methods.